Ephemeral persistence features and the stability of filtered chain complexes: Vietoris-Rips FCCs and an Improved Stability Result

 \end{proof}

-\paragraph{The proof of Proposition \ref{prop:hatdi-dgh stability}.} In order to prove Proposition \ref{prop:hatdi-dgh stability}, we first establish the stability of the interleaving distance between Vietoris-Rips FCCs by showing that it is stable under the $\ell_\infty$ metric between the two metrics over the same underlying set.
+\paragraph{The proof of Proposition \ref{prop:hatdi-dgh stability}.} In order to prove Proposition \ref{prop:hatdi-dgh stability}, we first establish the stability of the interleaving distance $\di$ between Vietoris-Rips FCCs by showing that $\di$ is stable under the max norm between the two distance functions over the same underlying set.
 Recall the definition of the distortion of a map from page \pageref{para:dis(f)}.

-\begin{proposition} Let $X$ be a finite set.
-Let $d_1$ and $d_2$ be two distance functions on $X$, and let $\ell^{X_1}$ and $\ell^{X_2}$ be the filtration functions induced by $d_1$ and $d_2$ respectively.
+\begin{proposition} Let $X$ be a finite set of cardinality $n$.
+Let $d_1$ and $d_2$ be two distance functions on $X$, and let $\ell_1$ and $\ell_2$ be the filtration functions induced by $d_1$ and $d_2$ respectively.
 Then,

 \end{proposition}